List of Squid Game characters: Park Gyeong-seok

 Park Gyeong-seok, also known as Player 246, is portrayed by Lee Jin-wook.

 A financially-strapped artist who had a daughter hospitalized for leukemia and required a bone marrow transplant.
 He is a former co-worker of Kang No-eul at an amusement park prior to the two joining the games.
+Gyeong-seok is noticed by No-eul in the first game which prompts her to protect him.
+He teams with Lee Myung-gi during the third game and later joins Hyun-ju's team, replacing Seon-nyeo, after he saves Kim Young-mi and Hyun-ju in the third game.
 As a pink guard, No-eul is reluctant to kill Gyeong-seok due to knowing about his daughter's sickness.
 Gyeong-seok later joins Gi-hun's rebellion against the pink guards, but the rebellion fails and he is seemingly among those executed after surrendering.
 However, thanks to Kang No-eul, he survives the games following his elimination and reunites with his daughter.
 He didn't get any money from the games, but managed to get enough money with the help of his co-workers at the amusement park as his daughter still recovered from her fatal illness.
+He along with Jun-hee's baby and In-ho survives the games.